jinilover/miscellaneous-notes/Note_on_Haskell.md

 :k FromMaybe Identity ('Just Maybe)
 FromMaybe Identity ('Just Maybe) :: Type -> Type
 ```
-* Evaluate the kind's value using `:k!`.
-* `'` can be omitted from the instances.
-* According to the instances, the first parameter isn't any value of a particular kind, same as the second parameter except it's wrapped by a `Maybe` literal.
+* The instances suggest that the first parameter isn't any value of a particular kind, same as the second parameter except it's wrapped by a `Maybe` literal.
 Therefore GHC allows the 2 parameters to be any kind except they should be the same.
+* Try evaluating the kind's value using `:k!`.
+* Code compiled even `'` are omitted.

 #### Example 3
 ```Haskell